 “Robin Philpot’s book makes an extremely valuable contribution … Rwanda and the New Scramble for Africa is an essential read for anyone interested in understanding the roots of the Rwandan tragedy.”
 Dan Glazebrook, Read more Counterpunch

 “The author makes strong, compelling cases….
 Rwanda and the New Scramble for Africa presents an illuminating investigation of the Rwandan crisis that will often grip the attention of serious readers and foreign policy experts.”
 Karl Helicher, Foreword Reviews, 27 Feb.
 2014

 “Explosive, very daring and solidly defended … a real bomb that rocks our interpretation of the Rwandan tragedy!”
 Le Devoir, Montreal

 “Philpot’s investigations show that behind all the words can be found an operation to destabilize and remodel the region.”
 Africa International, Paris

 In Slouching Towards Sirte, NATO’s War on Libya and Africa Max Forte wrote, “Everywhere is Rwanda for the humanitarian imperialist, which makes one want to know what really happened there in 1994.”
 This book attempts to answer that question.

 Rwanda and the New Scramble for Africa, which is part of Baraka’s Africa, African Diaspora, and International Politics collection, appears as we approach the 20th anniversary of one of the worst tragedies in modern history.

 Robin Philpot is a Montréal writer, translator, and publisher.
-Born in Thunder Bay, Ontario and a graduate of the University of Toronto, he lived and worked in Africa for several years before settling in Montreal, Quebec He is the author of six books on political on international as well as Quebec and Canadian political issues.
+Born in Thunder Bay, Ontario and a graduate of the University of Toronto, he lived and worked in Africa for several years before settling in Montreal, Quebec.
+He is the author of six books in French on international politics and on Quebec and Canadian political issues.
 He is also co-author of A People’s History of Quebec.